flame-software/flame-docs/docs/v0.1/company/pitchdeck.md

 # Accounting <a name="{sections[12]}"></a>

 For our accounting we use e-boekhouden.
 When we opend an bank account at the ING we got this as an gift.
 With this programm we can keep track of our transactions.
 This all will happen automaticly because eboekhouden is linked with our bank acount.
 In eboekhouden we can also make invoices.
 There we will keep them organized.
-At the moment there is not a lot to keep track of because we have nog finances yet.
+At the moment there is not a lot to keep track of because we have no finances yet.

 <br/><br/><br/><br/>